pumpkin-py/pumpkin-py/docs/installation/index.rst

 Installation
 ============

 This chapter will guide you through the setup process.
+You can pick either the docker or direct installation, they touch the same topic and are independent of each other.

 .. toctree::
    :maxdepth: 2